-2.5 Manipulator Joint Actuator
+2.5 Manipulator JointActuator

-Pachaiyappan et al., (2014) described robot actuator as the mechanism that provides the necessary forces to move the mechanical structure.
-Muhammad (2013) opined that, in order to control the parameters of industrial processes, there are various kinds of actuators on field.
+Pachaiyappan et al., (2014) described robot actuator as the mechanism that provides the necessary forces to move the mechanical structure.Muhammad (2013) opined that, in order to control the parameters of industrial processes, there are various kinds of actuators on field.
 Actuator is a driver that runs some mechanical activity.
-For example, if a process needs to open a valve for fluid motion or move a robotic arm for some appropriate action, there will be a motor with specific applied controls such as the speed and angular position control.
-The proper selection of actuator will dictate how effective a robot can perform a specific task.
-Actuators can be either mechanical or electrical and have varying strengths and weaknesses as demonstrated in table 2.2.
+For example, if a process needs to open a valve for fluid motion or move a robotic arm for some appropriate action, there will be a motor with specific applied controls such as the speed and angular position control.The proper selection of actuators can be either mechanical or electrical and have varying strengths and weaknesses as demonstrated in table 2.2.
 The basic actuators used for controlling motion include: air, hydraulic, clutch/brake, stepper and servo motors.
 The mathematical models are as follows: